 This month, we focus on the three basics of psychological well-being that improve vitality, motivation, and performance – Autonomy, Relatedness, and Competence.

-Last week, I gave an overview of my perspective of autonomy in medicine.
+Last week, I gave an overview of my perspective and experiences of autonomy in medicine.
 Today we will take a deeper look.

 The psychological definition of autonomy is the capacity to make an "informed, uncoerced decision."
 It involves the individual's ability to participate in an aligning manner willingly.
 From a social science viewpoint, autonomy means individuals can do their work at a higher level of their own discretion.
 We can see how autonomy fits hand-in-hand with agency – the sense of control over one's actions and consequences.